Anak the Parthian: Historiography

 Historians have struggled to reconstruct the history of Armenia in the third century and the chronology of the events described in Agathangelos and other sources.
 Cyril Toumanoff argues that the story of Khosrov's murder by Anak is fictional and instead favors the version in Elishe where Khosrov is murdered by his brothers.
 According to Toumanoff, Khosrov II was made king of the western, Roman-controlled part of Armenia in 279/80 and was killed and succeeded by his brother Trdat III.
 He suggests that the story of Khosrov's murder by an Iranian agent may have been invented later to mask "the horror of this fratricide."
 Marie-Louise Chaumont likewise considers the version in which Khosrov is murdered by his brothers to be more likely.
+According to Suren Yeremian, the Armenian king Tiridates II (called Khosrov in the Armenian sources) was assassinated by Anak in 256 on the orders of the Sasanian king Shapur I (who had recently conquered Armenia).

 According to historian Nicholas Adontz, it is likely that there were originally two independent traditions about the origins of Gregory the Illuminator, both giving the founder of the Armenian church a noble origin; these traditions were combined in the main Armenian version of Agathangelos.
 The story of Anak serves to connect Gregory to the Arsacid dynasty as a descendant of the Parthian clan of Suren, and also makes Gregory's early life reflect that of Trdat in epic fashion.
 Adontz also suggests that the story of Anak may have developed under the influence of the Persian epic tradition about Ardashir, the founder of the Sasanian Empire.
 He notes several parallels between the story of Anak and the figure of Banak (Note: A similar character in the Shahnameh is called Tabak.) in the Middle Persian text Kār-Nāmag ī Ardašīr ī Pāpakān, as well as the similarity of their names.
 In Kār-Nāmag, Banak is a Parthian prince who betrays the Parthian king Ardawan (Artabanus IV) and aids his nemesis Ardashir.
 Both Anak and Banak are Parthians who betray a king and help Ardashir: Anak helps Ardashir by killing Khosrov, while Banak joins Ardashir against his ruler Ardawan.